Last updated: Jan 2023

-FoxTrot Labs, LLC is the owner and operator of this website and is committed to operating it in a manner which respects and protects your privacy.
-We do not collect any personal information other than that which we deem necessary to operate this site and to act on visitors’ voluntary e-mail communications.
+FoxTrot Labs, LLC is the owner and operator of this website and is committed to operating it in a manner that respects and protects your privacy.
+We do not collect any personal information other than that which we deem necessary to operate this site and newsletter and to act on visitors’ voluntary e-mail communications.

-1. Your device’s IP address.
-This is a numeric code assigned to your device which lets a web server know where to send the images and text you see on your screen.
+- Your device’s IP address: This is a numeric code assigned to your device which lets a web server know where to send the images and text you see on your screen.
 Your device sends it out automatically every time you visit a web page.
-It is generally not considered personally identifiable information, as different users can share the same IP address in a household, dorm or office, for example, but we thought you should know it does get shared with us.
+It is generally not considered personally identifiable information, as different users can share the same IP address in a household, dorm, or office, for example, but we thought you should know it does get shared with us.
 We, or our hosting provider, may keep logs of visiting IP addresses and related information (date and time of visit, which pages viewed, browser version, etc.) but only and for such time as is needed to support internal operations of the site or as required by law.
-Also note that while we employ Google Analytics to help us make decisions based on web traffic, it is only in such a manner that (a) IP addresses are anonymized before being saved by Google and (b) user demographic and interest data are disabled.
+Also note that while we employ Google Analytics to help us make decisions based on web traffic, it is only in such a manner that IP addresses are anonymized before being saved by Google.

 FoxTrot.com contains links to outside sites we think might be of use or interest to at least a few of our readers.
 These sites may have privacy policies very different from ours, so we recommend users familiarize themselves with those policies as well, should they choose to visit these sites.